Teenage brain development: the basics

 You can support the development of your child’s thinking with the following strategies:

-Try to match your language level to the level of your child’s understanding.
-For important information, you can check understanding by asking children to tell you in their own words what they’ve just heard.
+- Try to match your language level to the level of your child’s understanding.
+For important information, you can check your child has understood by asking your child to tell you in their own words what they’ve just heard.

 Sleep is essential to healthy brain development.
 Try the following tips: